otichy/dhAIBench/README.md

   PY
   ```

 - The GUI in `config_gui.html` chooses automatically: if your prompt fits on one line it emits `--system_prompt`, otherwise it switches to `--system_prompt_b64`.
+A hint below the System Prompt box reminds you that multi-line instructions will be encoded before reaching the CLI.
 The Python agent now understands both flags transparently.

 ### Command Builder GUI